What we know about what Israel has found at Al-Shifa | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Eyad Kourdi, Kareem Khadder, Nadeen Ebrahim, Jessie Yeung, Christian Edwards, Andrew Carey, David Shortell, Katie Polglase, Gianluca Mezzofiore and Lauren Said-Moorhouse contributed reporting.
+CNN’s Eyad Kourdi, Kareem Khadder, Nadeen Ebrahim, Jessie Yeung, Christian Edwards, Andrew Carey, David Shortell, Katie Polglase, Gianluca Mezzofiore, Lauren Said-Moorhouse, Martin Goillandeau, Eleni Giokos and Jo Shelley contributed reporting.